KwazikwakheDev/PLP-Assignment1-Environment-Set-up/README.md

 I havent confiured MySQL because I am not really familiar with it.

-Challenges faced wash to initialize the repository on my local machine and how to get to github
+Challenges faced wash to initialize the repository on my local machine and how to get to github.